return5/Project-Dysnomia/README.md

 - when declaring classes, the keywords in class declarations should have spaces around them. the parameters, if any, should not have spaces.
   - ```class MyClass(par1,par2,par3) :> MyParentClass endClass```
 - classes need to be declared inside their own separate file.
-- for simplicity reasons, the readability of the outputted lua code wasnt a high priority. as such, it doesnt follow coding conventions in a readable manner.
+- for simplicity reasons, the readability of the outputted lua code wasnt a high priority. as such, it isnt as readable or optimized as hand-written code.

 ## examples
   please see the ``eamples`` directory for examples of dysnomia.